 Kundalini is the original source of all life, but you are cut off from it in so many ways.
 Then you become an outsider to yourself and you do not know how to come back home.
 This coming back is the science of yoga.
 As far as human transformation is concerned, kundalini yoga is the subtlest science. - Osho

-Sushumna Nadi has an important role in proper kundalini arousal.
-It is because the proper kundalini arousal results only when this divine energy passes through it.
-So, various asanas have to be practiced prior to the kundalini activation process.
-This helps to remove the blockages present within this nadi.
+Sushumna Nadi has an important role in proper kundalini awakening.
+It is because the proper kundalini awakening results only when this divine energy passes through it.
+So, it is better to practice various asanas prior to the kundalini activation process.

-If the spiritual power gets activated without any purification process, then this may lead this divine energy to pass through another channel results in severe physiological and psychological problems.
-These anomalies are termed as the kundalini syndrome.
-Mostly in these cases, this mystical energy passes through Ida or the Pingala nadi.
+If the spiritual power gets activated without any purification process, then it may lead this divine energy to pass through another channel results in severe physiological and psychological problems.
+These anomalies result in the kundalini syndrome.
+Mostly in these cases, this mystical energy passes through Ida or the Pingala Nadi.

 Pranayama is a breathing process developed by the ancient sages for the purpose of kundalini arousal.
-When it is practiced meticulously the blockages in the channels get removed.
+With discipline and meticulous practice, it directs the prana to flow through this channel.
 When the pranic energy flows through this channel the mind of the aspirant becomes steady.

 Role of Sushumna Nadi in meditation

-It is known that the kundalini energy should be passed through the Sushumna Nadi.
-In ordinary person, the Sushumna Nadi is mostly inactive.
+Yoga texts ascertain that in the proper awakening the kundalini energy should be passed through the Sushumna Nadi.
+In ordinary person, the Sushumna Nadi is rarely active.
 The Ida and Pingala Nadi alternatively takes control of the circulation of the prana throughout the body.

 The Sushumna Nadi becomes potent at the time of early morning and in the evening where day and night intersect.
 This time is approximately around 4:00 am to 6:00 am in the morning and 6:30 pm to 8:30 pm in the evening.
 That is the approximately the period of two hours before sunrise and after the sunset in the near-equatorial zone.

 When the Sushumna Nadi becomes active the concentration of the mind becomes stronger and thus results in the powerful meditation.
-Any blockages present in the Sushumna Nadi can be noticed at the time of meditation as the power of meditation becomes feeble or greatly lesser.
+Any blockages present in the Sushumna Nadi can be noticed at the time of meditation as the power of meditation becomes feeble or less intense.